The following documents contain information about tariffs:

 II.
 General Policies

-A. SDN will manage its network and provide access in accordance with the Federal Communications Commission’s (FCC’s) Open Internet Rules (adopted December 21, 2010) and in compliance with any future Internet policies or rules adopted by the FCC.
+A. SDN will manage its network and provide access in accordance with the Federal Communications Commission’s (FCC’s) Open Internet Rules (adopted December 21, 2010) and in compliance with any future Internet policies or rules adopted by the FCC or other appropriate federal or state regulatory body having jurisdiction over SDN's services.
 To ensure Open Access to the Broadband Internet, SDN will not unjustly or unreasonably:

-• Block, interfere with or degrade an end user’s ability to access, use, send, post, receive, or offer lawful content (including fair use), applications, or services of the user’s choice;
+• Block, interfere with or degrade a customer’s ability to access, use, send, post, receive, or offer lawful content (including fair use), applications, or services of the customer’s choice;

-• Block, interfere with or degrade an end user’s ability to connect and use the end user’s choice of legal devices that do not harm the network;
+• Block, interfere with or degrade a customer’s ability to connect and use the customer’s choice of legal devices that do not harm the network;

 • Prevent or interfere with competition among network, application, service or content providers;